commonkestrel/fateful/README.md

 halt
 ```

-### Pre-Processor Macros
+### Preprocessor Directives

-There are a variety of C-style preprocessor macros included in the assembler, indicated with a preceding `@`.
+There are a variety of C-style preprocessor directives included in the assembler, indicated with a preceding `@`.
-These macros can apply conditional transformations to the source before compilation.
+These directives can apply conditional transformations to the source before compilation.
+Macros are processed in top-down order, meaning if a `@define` is placed below an `@ifdef` in the file, the define will not be in scope during the check.

 #### DEFINE